Theory and data analysis of player and team ball possession time in football

 where we put $u=\sqrt{x}$ in the last equality.
 The integral can be calculated using the following formula~\cite{Olver} for $a>0$ and $b\ge0$:

 where

 is the complementary error function.
 Finally, the approximate form becomes

-As several approximations have been employed to derive Eq.~\eqref{eq:fteam_approx}, we need to check that the approximation of $f_\mathrm{team}(t)$ is still consistent with the empirical distribution.
-Figure~\ref{fig8} shows this approximated function to $f_\mathrm{team}(t)$ as a solid curve, along with the empirical $f_\mathrm{team}(t)$ shown in squares.
-The deviation from the empirical distribution in $t\lesssim\SI{20}{\second}$ is considered to be caused by the approximations used to derive Eq.~\eqref{eq:fteam_approx}.
+As several approximations have been employed to derive Eq.~\eqref{eq:fteam_approx}, we need to check that the approximated $f_\mathrm{team}(t)$ is still consistent with the empirical distribution.
+Figure~\ref{fig9} shows this approximated function of $f_\mathrm{team}(t)$ as a solid curve, along with the empirical $f_\mathrm{team}(t)$ shown in squares.
+The approximated distribution is deviated from the empirical distribution particularly in $t\lesssim\SI{15}{\second}$ (see the inset of Fig.~\ref{fig9}).
+Among the approximations used, the normal approximation of the gamma distribution in Eq.~\eqref{eq:normal_approximation} probably has a large influence on the deviation.
+The central limit theorem guarantees that Eq.~\eqref{eq:normal_approximation} is valid for sufficiently large $n\beta$, but its accuracy decreases for small $n$.
+A major difference between the normal and gamma distributions is that the normal distribution can take negative values, whereas the gamma distribution cannot.
+Therefore, the normal approximation will cause a great deviation for small $t$.
 Meanwhile, the approximated distribution decays similarly to the solid curve in Fig.~\ref{fig7} for $t\gtrsim\SI{20}{\second}$.
 Hence, Eq.~\eqref{eq:fteam_approx} can be reliably used for the asymptotic form of $f_\mathrm{team}(t)$.

 To further simplify Eq.~\eqref{eq:fteam_approx}, we use the asymptotic expansion of the $\erfc$ function~\cite{Olver}: